Edwardlin-zlt/Think-Python/Think python.md

  - **relative path:** A path that starts from the current directory.
  - **absolute path:** A path that starts from the topmost directory in the file system.
  - **catch:** To prevent an exception from terminating a program using the `try` and `except` statements.
- - **database:** A file whose contents are organized like a dictionay with keys that correspond to values.
+ - **database:** A file whose contents are organized like a dictionary with keys that correspond to values.

+ ## Classes and objects